NSS-Workshops/data-structures-and-algorithms/src/chapters/sorting-and-binary-search/text/sorting-approaches-content.md

 "True," Sam agreed.
 "But at least I only have to move each record once to its final position, unlike bubble sort where records usually get moved around a lot."

+Here's an animated demonstration of selection sort: https://csvistool.com/SelectionSort This one works top-down, but it's essentially doing the same thing.

 ## Merge Sort: The "Divide and Conquer" Strategy

 Maya stepped in with another suggestion.
 "Sam, what if you tried a divide-and-conquer approach?
 Instead of trying to sort your entire collection at once, what if you sorted smaller groups first, then combined them?"